diego-benito-j/new_repo/README.md

 r
 ```

 As we can see, the assignment operation simply returns the value of whatever is being assigned.
-Thus, when we evaluated 'if ( dna[i] = 'G' )' this is evaluating 'if 'G'' which is true because it is a non-zero/null value!

-So the program silently converts all elements of the ##dna## string into 'G''s whilst the if statement is evaluated as true.
-No error is raised because this is perfectly reasonable code, it just isn't doing what you expected it to!
-Thus you should be wary of syntax - you may have missed something.
+Remember that 0 is false and everything else is true.
+When we evaluate `if ( dna[i] = 'G' )` it's as if we are evaluating `'if 'G'`,  which is true because the char 'G' is non-zero!
+So our problematic implementation silently converts all elements of `dna` string into 'G''s whilst the if statement is evaluated as true.
+No error is raised because this is perfectly reasonable code, it just isn't doing what you want it to!

+This is just to remind you that semantic errors are a pain, because they require you to notice something in your code that you will probably gloss over multiple times.

+You should be wary of syntax - you ~~may~~ will have missed something.

 [^1]: If you use an import statement within the main section of your program, it will be available for the entire program like when you write `import os` at the beginning of the file.
 You can technically import within functions, so that there is a local scope to the imported functions.